pachyderm/pachyderm/doc/deployment/deploy_custom.md

-If you *do* use [StatefulSets](./on_premises.html#statefulsets) to deploy Pachyderm that is, you use `--dynamic-etcd-nodes` flag, this manifest, if needed, will specify the kind of storage and provisioner that's appropriate for what you've specified in the `--persistent-disk` flag.
+If you *do* use [StatefulSets](./on_premises.html#statefulsets) to deploy Pachyderm that is, you use `--dynamic-etcd-nodes` flag, this manifest specifies the kind of storage and provisioner that is appropriate for what you have specified in the `--persistent-disk` flag.
+You won't see this manifest if you specified `azure` as the argument to `--persistent-disk`.

 ### Service